isomerpages/govtech-corp/_products-and-services/Collaborate With Us/Government Collaboration.md

 variant: tiptap
 ---
 <h3><strong>Let's engineer a digital government together</strong></h3>
-<p>- As we transform Singapore through technology, digital government transformation
+<p>As we transform Singapore through technology, digital government transformation
-is all about harnessing technologies to enable significant improvements and empower how we serve citizens and businesses in Singapore. - At GovTech, we aim to lend our expertise not only in the form of product development, but also event collaborations to promote knowledge- and idea-sharing within the government. - Explore our collaborations to see how we can work together to provide value.</p>
+is all about harnessing technologies to enable significant improvements and empower how we serve citizens and businesses in Singapore.
+At GovTech, we aim to lend our expertise not only in the form of product development, but also event collaborations to promote knowledge- and idea-sharing within the government.
+Explore our collaborations to see how we can work together to provide value.</p>
 <h3><strong>Product Collaborations</strong></h3>
 <p>Work with us on product-related collaborations.
 This could involve tapping